captainhammy/pytest-houdini/docs/fixtures/hip_file.rst

 -------------------------

 The ``load_module_test_hip_file`` fixture will load a test hip file with the same name as the running module.
-It supports .hip, .hiplc, and .hipnc type files (in that order).
+It supports .hip, .hiplc, and .hipnc file types (in that order).
 The hip file must be under a **data/** directory which is a sibling of the test file.
 For this package, looking at the tests for the fixtures, we can see that we have a matching hip file for ``test_nodes.py`` (``test_nodes.hiplc``).